clux/facemaulers/recaps/61-seer-planning.md

 We do our first remote roll20 session.
 You fight 2 young frost dragons.

 Players:
+- Florent
+- Guy
+- Jay
 - James
-- Jay
-- Florent
-- Mordai